September

 Joseph Addison, from The Spectator, p.
 365-370.

 Addison and Steele produced The Spectator from 1711 to 1712.
-Think of it as a kind of ancestor of the blogs.
+Think of it as a kind of ancestor of the blog.
 Both were extraordinary writers and superb stylists, though personally I like Addison a bit better.
+They produced it for a relatively short time before it faded into oblivion, but it was a delightful collection of miscellaneous essays and stories.
 Here is the whole of The Spectator, with original formatting and capitalization, footnotes, and translation helps.
-Number 10 is one of my favorites, published after about two weeks of daily issues: you need to read carefully to catch the irony Addison is using, but it's worthwhile.
+Number 10 is one of my favorites, published after about two weeks of daily issues: you need to read carefully to catch the irony Addison is using, but it’s worthwhile.

 Macaulay, "The London Coffeehouses", pp. 361-364.